 Our health has a significant impact on the quality of sleep we get, as well as our happiness and stress levels.
 Our diets are an especially important factor.
 A good healthy diet enables our bodies to wind up and wind down more efficiently.
 If we are pumping our bodies full of processed foods and sugars, our energy fluctuations can be so high and erratic that they can make it difficult to unwind or even sleep altogether.
 It’s particularly important not to eat anything for the last two or three hours before sleep so that anything is mostly digested and our metabolisms have had an opportunity to stabilize.
 Hydration is also important - around eight cups of water a day is optimal.
 If we are not hydrated, our metabolism is less effective, and our sleep will be restless and poor quality.

 Daily exercise is a great booster for good quality sleep.
 Even half an hour of moderate exercise a day can ensure our bodies are suitably tired enough for sleep by the time bedtime rolls around.
-A workout is an excellent stress buster too.
+A workout that can be done in your own home with the help of the best weigh bench, is an excellent stress buster too.
 It causes the release of endorphins and improves circulation, all of which aid feelings of wellbeing and happiness.
 Since stress and anxiety are the leading causes of insomnia, any little bit of exercise helps.

 The main things to remember for a great night’s sleep is to follow a good routine, observe a healthy lifestyle, and ensure that your sleeping environment is relaxing and comfortable, your body can do the rest.
 Hopefully, you’ll find that if you follow these pointers, your quality of sleep will improve naturally, and you’ll feel more rested and alert in the daytime, without the need for prescription medication.